tom-good02/Machine-Learning-for-a-Car-Racing-Game/README.md

 # Machine Learning for a Car Racing Game

 Built in Unity, this project provides the ability to create and train your own Neuroevolution Agents through an interactive UI and gamified experience.
 Alongside this, it utilises [ML-Agents](https://github.com/Unity-Technologies/ml-agents), a Unity toolkit, to train Reinforcement Learning Agents.
+A demo video of the project can be seen [here](https://www.youtube.com/watch?v=_l_QiZRoJls).

 ## Basic Installation